fraylopez/restaurant/README.md

 Time spent in the development, testing and documentation of the system:

-- Code + Test + Performance: 2.5 hours
+- Test + Code + Performance: 3 hours
 - Metrics + Documentation: 1 hour